Javier-Machin/RockPaperScis/README.md

 After clicking a weapon it will be matched against the computer weapon and the outcome will be displayed.

-After 5 rounds (including draws) the outcome of the match will be shown and the scores reset.
+After 5 rounds (not including draws) the outcome of the match will be shown and the scores reset.

 ---------------------------------------------------------------------------------------------------------